zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/README.md

 ### Notes/Constraints/Caveats

-Enabling our plugin(s) will cause conflict with 2 default scoring plugins: "NodeResourcesLeastAllocated" and "NodeResourcesBalancedAllocation" score plugins.
+Enabling our plugin(s) will cause conflict with 2 default scoring plugins: "NodeResourcesLeastAllocated" and "NodeResourcesBalancedAllocation" plugins.
 So it is strongly advised to disable them when enabling plugin(s) mentioned in this proposal.
 For the 3rd Goal, since we utilise PodTopologySpread plugin scoring and to prevent double scoring, it is recommended to disable "PodTopologySpread" Score plugin only.
 The motivation behind using this plugin is explained under "Spreading with BestFitBinPack".